-Ontario Petroleum Institute Inc. (the Organization) is a not-for-profit corporation whose objectives relate to the oil and gas industries in Ontario, including representation to federal and provincial bodies on legislation and regulations, study and research in matters pertinent to the industry and conferences for the exchange of views and information among members.
+Ontario Petroleum Institute Inc. (the Organization) is a not-for-profit corporation, incorporated in the Province of Ontario, whose objectives relate to the oil and gas industries in Ontario, including representation to federal and provincial bodies on legislation and regulations, study and research in matters pertinent to the industry and conferences for the exchange of views and information among members.